-For this quick comparative test Judd decided to take a look at 5 microphones – starting at under $250 and way up to the $1800 price range.
-These microphones do have some differences in terms of size and features as well but for the most part the interesting thing is going to be performance.
+For this quick comparative test, Judd decided to take a look at 5 microphones – starting at under $250 and way up to the $1800 price range.
+These microphones do have some differences in terms of size and features as well but for the most part, the interesting thing is going to be performance.

-In terms of performance you are advised to listen to the different test from this video with good over the ear headphones or monitor speakers.
+In terms of performance, you are advised to listen to the different tests from this video with good over the ear headphones or monitor speakers.
 Surprisingly we didn’t find huge differences between the mics (at least not with our headphones – but maybe your hearing is more sensitive), we did find the Rode NT4+ to be better at rejecting noise off-axis and the expensive DPA 4017B as well.
 Again – listen for yourself and decide which mic sounds better for you – you can even try to close your eyes and do a sort of blind testing and view it again later to see which is which.

 Here are the microphones in the test: